Biography of Charlotte Bronte

 1832: She returns home to help tutor her sisters.

 1835: Charlotte goes back to Roe Head School as a teacher.

 1838: She returns to Haworth after handing in her resignation.

 1843: She returns to Brussels to teach English and to further studies.

 1844: Charlotte returns home and tries to open a school in Haworth but there are no takers for such an isolated spot.

 1845: Branwell suggests to his sisters that novel writing is a profitable business.

 1846: “Poems by Currer, Ellis and Acton Bell” (The sister’s pseudonyms) published in May with the family paying the costs.
 Offers “The Professor” for publication without success.
 In August she begins writing “Jane Eyre”.

 1849: Anne is examined at Haworth by Doctor Teale in January and found to have consumption.
-(May 25th) Charlotte goes with Anne and her friend Ellen Nussey on 26th May to Scarborough.
+On 25th May Charlotte goes with Anne and her friend Ellen Nussey on 26th May to Scarborough.
 The next day Anne goes swimming alone but collapses.
 In the afternoon she drives herself on South Sands in a donkey cart.
 Charlotte discusses with Anne about returning to Haworth on 27th May but it is too late.
 Anne dies on 28th May from Consumption.
 Publication of “Shirley” during October.

 1852: Charlotte visits Anne’s grave and realises there are several mistakes on the tombstone which she has corrected.

 1853: Publication of “Villette”.